• Home

 • Twitter

-Pasta with Buttered Egg Sauce
+Pasta with Egg Sauce

 Jump to Recipe

 Eggs, butter, pasta and a few herbs come together in a rich and silky sauce that is fast enough for a weeknight and elegant enough for company!
-Move over tomatoes…here comes the pasta with buttered egg sauce!
+Move over tomatoes…here comes the pasta with egg sauce!

-Pasta with Buttered Egg Sauce
+• Pasta with Egg Sauce

 Why you will love this recipe